Pruritus, or itching, is a common symptom in dogs.

 - Sometimes pain caused by secondary infections

-Bear in mind, however, no matter what type of dog itching relief you use, the ultimate treatment is to identify and deal with the underlying cause.
-Therefore, taking your dog to the vet for a thorough medical check-up and diagnosis is necessary.
+Remember though, no matter what type of dog itching relief you use, the ultimate treatment is to identify and deal with the underlying cause, so taking your dog to the vet for a thorough medical check-up and diagnosis is necessary.

 Relieve Dog Itching by Topical Home Remedies